Industry and the Eglinton Castle estate: Waggonways

-The 0.5 mi North Fergus Hill branch left the Doura branch at South Fergushill, just after the Lugton Water crossing to reach the Fergus Hill coal pit.Whishaw Crossing gates were located at Dirrans, Corsehill, Saughtrees and Fergushill.
+The 0.5 mi North Fergus Hill branch left the Doura branch at South Fergushill, just after the Lugton Water crossing to reach the Fergus Hill coal pit.
+Crossing gates were located at Dirrans, Corsehill, Saughtrees and Fergushill.
 Clonbeith siding was located near the Fergushill gates.
 The Fergushill drive entrance into the Eglinton Estate passed Chapelholm Woods was carried over the railway by a bridge; this has since been demolished.

 In 1833 Sir James Cunningham extended the Doura branch to his extensive coal and fireclay workings at Perceton.
 Up until the 1850s this line was worked using horse haulage.
 Each wagon carried about one ton of coal.
 The Doura branch was private until 1839 when the Ardrossan Railway Company came into being.

 In 1836 60,000 tons of coal were carried to Ardrossan on the waggonway from the Earl's Kilwinning pits.
 Between 28 July 1834 and September 1835 over 21,000 people had been carried on the railway using the regular passenger service.
 By the late 1830s the annual figure was around 30,000.

 A rare waggon-way bridge for the original 1.37 metres / 4 ft 6 in horse drawn railway (later relaid as standard gauge) still survives near South Fergushill farm on the B 785 Fergushill Road (see photograph), this being part of a 22 mi long line that ran from the Doura pit to Ardrossan.